-The BIA is expected to be a constructive service engaging in activities of measurable benefit to the Department of Education.
-Consequently, sufficient flexibility is to be maintained to be responsive to management requests for service consistent with the objectives and priorities of the BIA and the Department.
+The BIA is to be a constructive service engaging in activities of measurable benefit to the Department of Education.
+Consequently, sufficient flexibility must be maintained to be responsive to management requests for service consistent with the objectives and priorities of the BIA and the Department.